herumi/xbyak/doc/usage.md

     }
 };
 ```
-Or you can pass the instance of CodeGenerator without inheriting.
+Alternatively, you can pass an instance of `CodeGenerator` without inheriting.
 ```cpp
 void genCode(Xbyak::CodeGenerator& code, int x) {
     using namespace Xbyak::util;